jfairbank/pat-packet-visits-ruby-rails/the-recursive-journey.md

 Pam stopped Pat, speaking to the clerk, "Thank you so much for your help.
 We'll be on our way."

+> 10. Illustration?: Pam speaking with Pat as they approach the UDP express again

 Pam pulled Pat aside and said "Don't worry!
 This is how DNS works.
 We need to deliver this package soon, so let's get over to one of these NS kingdoms."